Slow Down

 Consider these strategies for slowing down:

 Set up reminders for yourself to slow down—whether they’re post-it notes, phone alerts, or any method that suits you.
 Allocate time to do nothing or as little as possible, and practice simply existing.
-Notice how you feel in those moments.

 • Reduce your screen time.